freshgalangmandiri/freshweb_migration/readme.md

 # Migration Tool

-This project is a Node.js-based migration utility designed to transfer data from a WordPress MySQL database to a MongoDB database.
-It supports migration of users, posts, media, tags, and categories, and includes utilities for formatting and queue management.
+A Node.js utility for migrating WordPress data from MySQL to MongoDB.
+This project includes models for users, posts, media, tags, and categories, as well as utilities for formatting, queueing, and document normalization.
+This tool is only used for Fresh Group's web CMS with data that has already been adjusted.

-## Features

-- Migrate WordPress users, posts, media, tags, and categories to MongoDB
-- Reset and finalize MongoDB collections before migration
-- Utilities for formatting post content and managing async queues

 ## Project Structure